-Last Saturday Kurt and I decided on a whim to go baptize me in the beaded streets of New Orleans.
-It’s a rite of passage here in Louisiana if you plan to stick around and call yourself a “local”…so off we went…I’m claiming my locality one festivity at a time and Mardi Gras…you’re up!
+Last Saturday we decided to go immerse this Texas born and bred gal in the beaded streets of New Orleans.
+It’s a rite of passage here in Louisiana if you plan to stick around and call yourself a local…so off we went…I’m claiming my sense of belonging one festivity at a time.

 “Have fun… Protect your face from getting pelted with beads… Don’t show your boobs for beads.”

 I laughed… good advice.

 The gods of endymion smiled upon us the entire time.
 We scored a spot in a parking garage right smack dab in the middle of it all which eliminated the expected hike.

 My camera was the catalyst for making some festive new friends…

 These friends led to Kurt scoring a beer…which led to bumping into a group that offered great conversation and insight into the history of New Orleans.

 This is where it gets even sweeter.
 We take a stroll down St. Charles Ave and happen upon Marcello’s…looks like a decent place to find a lavatory and enjoy a glass of pinot.

 While squeezed in at the end of the bar a gentleman came up beside me and poured himself a glass of red wine.

 “Oh, is it open bar?”